 - Curry powder

 - Italian Seasoning

 Not a dried spice per say, but a pantry staple:

 While dried mustard didn’t make the list, I find that I use dried mustard a lot for making salad dressings in the summer, so I would add it to the list.

-Re-stock your spices with McCormick Spice Coupons
+Re-stock your spices with McCormick Spice Coupons and Sale

 - Save $1.00 on McCormick Gourmet Spices With Just for U Digital Coupon

 - Save $1.00 on McCormick Black Pepper with Just for U Digital Coupon

 - Save $1.00 on McCormick Red Cap Spices with Just for U Digital coupon

 - Save $1.00 on McCormick Pure Vanilla Extract with Just for U Digital Coupon